 Something happens in life that causes tension, whether it be sickness, change of condition, death, grief, or many other things.
 The warp threads represent these difficult experiences.

-In any situation, people have all of who they are in order to cope through these experiences and emotions.
-The weft threads represent those emotions, copings skills, beliefs, etc.
+In any situation, people have who they are in order to cope through these experiences and emotions.
+The weft threads represent those emotions, copings skills, and beliefs.

-As Chaplains, we are the looms, standing with others, holding those warp threads of tension.
-We do this in offering support, and creating a safe place for them to pull out those weft threads of emotion, beliefs, and coping.
-As they grieve.
-As they celebrate.
-All at the same time.
-All so confusing and consuming.
-We don’t weave the weft threads for them, but we normalize and validate their emotion, and through it all hopefully they find some way of weaving it all together while creating an individual meaning…another chapter in their story which they will carry with them forever.
+As Chaplains, we are the looms standing with others and holding those warp threads of tension.
+We do this in offering support and creating a safe place for them to pull out their weft threads of emotion, beliefs, and coping.
+As someone grieves, as someone celebrates, perhaps even experiences many emotions at the same time, a chaplain meets them in the midst of it all.
+We don’t weave the weft threads for them, but we normalize and validate their emotions.
+Chaplains listen, offer compassion, offer empathy, and sometimes the best words a chaplain offers are no words at all.
+Whatever the situation, we are there and we care.
+We often receive the greateast feedback from simply practicing the ministry of presence, which isn’t simple to the receipient at all.
+Through it all hopefully they find their way of weaving their experiences together while creating their own personal meaning from the situation, and carrying it in their hearts forever.